eliquious/blog/content/post/writing-a-database-part-1.md

 Obviously, this is just the start.
 Next time we'll get into code.

-But with only 5 query statements we have quite a bit of functionality.
+Even with only 5 query statements we have quite a bit of functionality.
 Statements that could be added in the future are `DESCRIBE` (for describing keyspaces) and `BATCH` (for large inserts).

 There are also a few extra clauses that may be beneficial in the short term.
 Such as `LIMIT` and possibly `ORDER BY`, although `ORDER BY` might be limited as well for efficiency.